iotauth/iotauth/entity/python/tests/README.md

 ## `test_secure_channel.py`

-- `test_channel_state_is_encapsulated` verifies that socket and sequence state remain private implementation details.
 - `test_recv_translates_timeout_and_restores_socket_state` verifies that receive timeouts become `AuthConnectionError` and that the previous socket timeout is restored.
 - `test_recv_rejects_tampered_payload` verifies that a secure channel rejects modified encrypted messages.